 - Some medications can help with pain control and inflammation.
 Studies have shown that vitamin B6 supplements may relieve CTS symptoms.

-Occasionally, patients whose symptoms fail to respond to conservative care may require surgery.
+Occasionally, patients whose symptoms fail to respond to chiropractic care may require surgery.
 The surgeon releases the ligament covering the carpal tunnel.
-The majority of patients recover completely after treatment, and the recurrence rate is low.
-Proper posture and movement as instructed by your doctor of chiropractic can help prevent CTS recurrences.
+A majority of patients recover completely after treatment, and the recurrence rate is low.
+Proper posture and movement as instructed by your doctor of chiropractic can help prevent CTS recurrence.